ericbulloch/kwmd/tools/README.md

 # Tools

 I have included guides on how to use various tools and programs.
-Some of the tools are specific cyber security tools (hydra or john for example) while others are more general use (ssh or ftp for example).
+Some of the tools are specific cyber security tools (hydra or john for example) while others are more general use (ssh, ftp or netcat for POP3 for example).
 I reference these guides and commands while I work on bug bounties and capture the flag events.
 I frequently use them and update them.

 - [Binwalk](binwalk.md)
 - [dirb](dirb.md)